vikrantRajan/DanTerm4Week4/public/social-apis/finalProject.md

 * 3 points to create private repository with the VanArts organization
 * *2 points penalty* for including `node_modules` in either GitHub or zip
 * *3 points penalty* for every 4 hours late delivered after deadline
+* This is a closed source assignment, meaning do not copy or view other solutions of your classmates

 ## Deadline
 * Feb 21th at end of day 23:59 hosted via